peppertech/HOL2017/beginners-start/README.md

 **IMAGE 8**

 Save your changes and you should see your new message being displayed instead of the default one.
->If you still have the 'ojet serve' command running, all of these changes will have been save, compiled and the browers refreshed for you automatically.
-If you stopped the serve, re-run 'ojet serve' to see the updates.
+>If you still have the `ojet serve` command running, all of these changes will have been saved, compiled and the brower refreshed for you automatically.
+If you stopped the serve command earlier, re-run `ojet serve` to see the updates.